twentytwokhz/Docs/mvc/models/model-binding.rst

 .. literalinclude:: model-binding/sample/src/MVCMovie/retro-sample.txt
    :language: html

-Although the sample shows just two fields and doesn't even include validation, it takes only a moment to realize that the above code will quickly become repetive and cumbersome to write, even when it's just a few fields.
+The above code quickly becomes repetitive, cumbersome, and error prone to write, even when it's just a few fields.
 Real world apps often have many fields combined with complex structures.
-Admittedly, this kind of mapping code is a bit boring to write as well.
-There are details on what's behind ASP.NET MVC's model binding abstraction in the next section, "How model binding works".
+Admittedly, this kind of mapping code is a bit tedious to write as well.

 How model binding works
 -----------------------